-(1) Complete a Construction Permit Application form and submit it to the DFS regional office.

-(2) Provide construction documents relating to the construction work and equipment under consideration unless specifically waived by the Commissioner or designated representative based on the size, use, occupancy or complexity of the work.

-(3) Submit the required construction permit fee.

-(4) Installation of fire or sprinkler system, kitchen hood system or elevator requires an electrical permit in addition to a construction permit.
+- (1) Complete a Construction Permit Application form and submit it to the DFS regional office. - (2) Provide construction documents relating to the construction work and equipment under consideration unless specifically waived by the Commissioner or designated representative based on the size, use, occupancy or complexity of the work. - (3) Submit the required construction permit fee. - (4) Installation of fire or sprinkler system, kitchen hood system or elevator requires an electrical permit in addition to a construction permit.

-[Updated October 2, 2012]
+[Updated October 1, 2016] October 2,

-Variance, Exemption and Reconsideration
+Section 8 Variance, Exemption and Reconsideration

-(a) The Commissioner may grant a variance approving a different solution to compliance that meets the intent of this code, or may exempt a portion of a building, or equipment including non-standard boilers and pressure vessels, from the requirements of this Code.
-It is the policy of the Commissioner that whenever possible the determination of a variance or exemption request be made by the Regional Managers.
+(1) The Commissioner may grant a variance approving a different solution to compliance that meets the intent of this code, or may exempt a portion of a building, or equipment including non-standard

-(b) In order for a variance or exemption request to be reviewed the owner or designated representative shall submit:

-- 1. Evidence that the proposed or existing building or premises is not in compliance with this Code. - 2.
-Evidence, letters, statements, test results, construction documents, computations, chemical and physical properties or other supporting information as prepared by licensed or certified professionals that is required to justify the request. - 3.
-Evidence that strict compliance with the Code would entail practical difficulty, unnecessary hardship or otherwise found unwarranted. - 4.
-Evidence that any such variance or exemption secures the public safety and health and that the methods, means or practices proposed provide equal protection of the public safety and health.

-(c) Review of the variance or exemption request shall consider evidence that the code or standard from which the variance or exemption is sought has not been promulgated as a rule or standard under the Vermont Occupational Safety and Health Act. (d) The determination on the variance or exemption request shall be made in writing to the applicant and shall advise the applicant of the reconsideration process as contained in Section (e).

-(e) The Director may reconsider an interpretation or decision made by a designated representative pursuant to this Section.
-To request reconsideration the owner or designated representative shall submit a written request including:
+- boilers and pressure vessels, from the requirements of this Code.
+It is the policy of the Commissioner that whenever possible the determination of a variance or exemption request be made by the Regional Managers. - (2) In order for a variance or exemption request to be reviewed the owner or designated representative shall submit: - Evidence that the proposed or existing building or premises is not in compliance with this Code. - b.
+Evidence, letters, statements, test results, construction documents, computations, chemical and physical properties or other supporting information as prepared by licensed or certified professionals that is required to justify the request. - Evidence that strict compliance with the Code would entail practical difficulty, unnecessary hardship or otherwise found unwarranted. - d.
+Evidence that any such variance or exemption secures the public safety and health and that the methods, means or practices proposed provide equal protection of the public safety and health. - (3) Review of the variance or exemption request shall consider evidence that the code or standard from which the variance or exemption is sought has not been promulgated as a rule or standard under the Vermont Occupational Safety and Health Act. - (4) The determination on the variance or exemption request shall be made in writing to the applicant and shall advise the applicant of the reconsideration process as contained in Section (e). - (5) The Director may reconsider an interpretation or decision made by a designated representative pursuant to this Section.
+To request reconsideration the owner or designated representative shall submit a written request including: - Evidence the proposed or existing building or premises is not in compliance with this Code. - Evidence, letters, statements, test results, construction documents or other supporting information as required for justifying the request.

-- 1. Evidence the proposed or existing building or premises is not in compliance with this Code. - 2.
-Evidence, letters, statements, test results, construction documents or other supporting information as required for justifying the request. - 3.
-Evidence that the true intent of the Code has been incorrectly interpreted, or the provisions of the Code do not fully apply; or the decision is unreasonable or arbitrary as it applies to alternatives or new materials.

-(f) The request for reconsideration shall be submitted to the deputy director no later than 30 days after receiving the decision.

-(g) A request for a variance relating to access to a public building for people with disabilities shall be referred for decision to the Access Board established under Title 20 V.S.A. chapter 174.

-(h) A request for a variance from this Code for historical buildings that is not resolved under section 8(a) shall be determined by the Historic Variance Appeals Board as established by 20 V.S.A.
+- c.
+Evidence that the true intent of the Code has been incorrectly interpreted, or the provisions of the Code do not fully apply; or the decision is unreasonable or arbitrary as it applies to alternatives or new materials. - (6) The request for reconsideration shall be submitted to the deputy director no later than 30 days after receiving the decision. - (7) A request for a variance relating to access to a public building for people with disabilities shall be referred for decision to the Access Board established under Title 20 V.S.A. chapter 174. - (8) A request for a variance from this Code for historical buildings that is not resolved under section 8(a) shall be determined by the Historic Variance Appeals Board as established by 20 V.S.A.
 2732.

+Section 9 Duty to Observe